Holgermueller/Giphyhomework/README.md

 animals.
 Why would you use this app if you wanted to search for something other than animal GIFs?

+## Why isn't the GIF doing anything?
+Just hover your cursor over the image.
+It'll begin moving in a moment.

 ## Have a favorite?
 Just click the button labelled 'Favorite', and the gif will be saved to local storage and displayed at the bottom of the app for your viewing pleasure.

+## See a GIF you can't live without?
+Click the download button, and it's yours.